Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 Image of Luzzo Picture

 Giovanni Luzzo (Italian, fl.
 1851-77) - Ship Portrait of the German Schoonerbrig CATHARINA Capt.
 H. Dreier 1869 - inscribed with title: "Unter der Küste von Norwegen am 22ten März 1869 Schiff Catharina Capt.
-H.Dreier" - the vessel of Blankenese under reduced sails off the Norwegian coast – Watercolor – 41 x 61 cm (16 x 24 in.) – signed "Gio Luzzo Venice" and dated – The Werder Collection - Click on the image to see a larger photo
+H.Dreier" - the vessel of Blankenese under reduced sails off the Norwegian coast – Watercolor – 41 x 61 cm (16 x 24 in.) – signed "Gio Luzzo Venice" and dated – The Werder Collection - Click on the image to see larger photos

 Note: The Catharina (168 GRT) was built on the shipyard of D.W.Kremer in Elmshorn for Thies Breckwoldt and Heinrich Dreyer in 1865.
 It was flying the flag "Z 102" or signal "LDVK".
 The captains Thies Breckwoldt, Heinrich Dreyer, Johs.
 Kröger and Johs.
 Bohn were in command.
 On the 2nd of November 1878 the Catharina left Antwerp and was bound for Rio Grande do Sul.
 It was Johs.
 Bohns first and only voyage on the Catharina.
 It is believed that the vessel sank in stormy seas between the 8th and 11th of November, some debris was washed ashore on the French coast near Ploumanache.
 Six members of the crew died at sea.